-At continued, we have a team that is more like a family.
+At Continued, we have a team that is more like a family.
 What’s our common DNA?
 A willingness to collaborate, high levels of motivation, an appreciation for others, creative thinking, and a passion for lifelong learning.
-Get to know our family member Mark Vince and how he illustrates the six sides to our story through his own.
+Get to know our family member Mark Vince and how he illustrates the six sides to our story.

 Vince lives in Marion, Kentucky, and has spent his career in the technology sector in development, server and database administration, and system analysis roles.

 What do you like best about your job?

 I’m a task-driven person who also likes to figure out puzzles.
 Being a developer fills both of those areas by giving me problems to solve on a daily basis and also see tasks executed from start to finish.

 Give us a glimpse into where you live and what your remote office set-up is like.

 I live in rural western Kentucky with my wife, Kim, and our three kids.
 We have two large lakes nearby with excellent fishing.
 Living in the country offers a slower pace to life that we enjoy.
 As for my office, I usually work from my standing desk where I can see the woods behind my house from the window.
 I often have my Amazon Echo playing music in the background.